viniciuskloppel/kite/README.md

 Solana itself is named after [a beach](https://en.wikipedia.org/wiki/Solana_Beach,_California).
 Kite is a high-level framework, so what is high above a beach?
 Kites! 🪁😃

 Coincidentally, a couple of weeks after Kite's release, Solana web3.js version 2 was renamed `kit`.
-So Kite now flies on top of Kit.
+So **Kite now flies on top of Kit**.

 ## Can I use Kite with Anchor?